Introduction to the 48 Laws of Cooperation

 No surprises, the book has become a cult classic among hip-hop artists, and entrepreneurs, but also prison inmates and domestic terrorists.
 Now, these less-than-reputable associations may lend the book an exciting bad-boy appeal (Law 6), but, at the end of the day, popularity among criminals also hints at some kind of defect (Law 10).

 Don't get me wrong, I loved the book (if only for the historical examples), but Greene's theatrically nihilistic worldview gets a few key things wrong.
-I thought I'd point those out, and offer an antidote in what I'll call, The 48 Laws of Cooperation
+I thought I'd point those out, and offer an antidote in what I'll call, 1 Projects/Writing/02 Series/The 48 Laws of Cooperation/The 48 Laws of Cooperation

 1. Power is a weak end